Peakboard/peakboard-templates.github.io/_templates/Doctors-office-patient-queue/en.md

 ---
 layout: article
-title: Patient organization in doctor's office
+title: Patient organization in the medical practice
 description:
   - This dashboard was created in the context of the "WirVsVirus"(UsVsVirus)-Hackathon in March 2020 (wirvsvirushackathon.org) organized by the German government and seven social initiatives.
 A process was developed to not only better organize waiting times for patients, but also best possibly avoid mutual infection by moving the waiting rooms outside.
 lang: en